-Based upon the calculation of compensation for both the CEO and the median employee, the ratio of CEO pay to median employee pay for 2023 was approximately 220:1.
-The median employee was selected from the Dow population worldwide, excluding the CEO, as of November 30, 2023, using base salary and Performance Award, at target, as the consistently applied compensation measure.
-The Company calculated annual base salary based on a reasonable estimate of hours worked during 2023 for hourly workers and upon salary level for the remaining employees.
+Based upon the calculation of compensation for both the CEO and the median employee, the ratio of CEO pay to median employee pay for 2024 was approximately 213:1.
+The median employee was selected from the Dow population worldwide, excluding the CEO, as of November 30, 2024, using base salary and Performance Award, at target, as the consistently applied compensation measure.
+The Company calculated annual base salary based on a reasonable estimate of hours worked during 2024 for hourly workers and upon salary level for the remaining employees.
 The Company used a statistical sampling methodology to identify all employees whom the Company expected to be paid within a 0.1% range of the median.
 The Company selected the representative employee from that group to calculate the ratio of CEO pay to median employee pay.
-The ratio of the percentage increase in CEO pay to the percentage increase in median employee pay was 7.0%:6.9%.
+The ratio of the percentage decrease in CEO pay to the percentage decrease in median employee pay was 8.48%:5.3%.

-The target total direct compensation of Mr. Fitterling increased 3.2% over 2022.
-Relative to 2022, Mr. Fitterling received a 0% increase to his target short-term incentive (STI) percent and an increase of 3% to his LTI target, based upon the Compensation and Leadership Development Committee's review of comparable positions within the compensation peer group.
+The target total direct compensation of Mr. Fitterling increased 5.7% over 2023.
+Relative to 2023, Mr. Fitterling received a 0% increase in his base salary, a 0% increase to his target short-term incentive (STI) percent and an increase of 7.6% to his LTI target, based upon the Compensation and Leadership Development Committee's review of comparable positions within the compensation peer group.

-See Base Salary Year Over Year Change on page 66 of the 2024 Proxy Statement.
+See Base Salary Year Over Year Change on page 62 of the 2025 Proxy Statement.